 In the following steps we illustrate how to configure an Active Directory Federation Services (ADFS).

-You will need an ADFS version 3.0 or higher (due to ADFS 2.x versions not providing an HTML-based login page with forms authentication support, not supporting standards such as OAuth, etc).
+You will need an ADFS version 3.0 or higher (due to previous versions such as 2.x, not providing an HTML-based login page with forms authentication support, not supporting standards such as OAuth, etc).

 Keep in mind that when running Bizagi in a .NET platform, your identity provider needs to support the WS-Federation Passive Protocol.